oclint/oclint-docs/devel/rules.rst

 For all rules, we use static constructor to register the rules.
 A static attribute is a variable that has been allocated statically, the lifetime of static variable extends across the entire execution of the program.
 So, each rule implementation has a static member ``rules``, and we need to make sure our rule can be collected by it when being loaded.

 Writing generic rules is very flexible, we can do everything we want from the ``ASTContext`` we have.
 However, since the most of our rules can reuse certain logic to have the work done better, so we recommend the new rules inherent from the abstract classes described below instead of using ``RuleBase`` directly.
 Don't worry of losing the flexibility, all abstract classes are subclasses of ``RuleBase``, so when we need this type of flexibility, we can still have it.

-Certain methods are still pure in these abstract classes, like ``name`` and ``priority`` methods.
+In addition, certain methods are still pure in these abstract classes, like ``name`` and ``priority`` methods.
 Plus the static ``RuleSet`` constructor, we still need to implement them in all rules.
 [Thinking about the paragraph to make it goes smotthier to the next paragraph.]
 Now, let's look at some abstract rule classes.

 Source Code Reader Rules
 ------------------------

 ``AbstractSourceCodeReaderRule`` provides a ``eachLine`` method.
 We can have the text of each line and the current line number.
 We can then work around with the text.
-For example, we can know the length of the text, we can understand if it is a comment, we can find out if there is a mix use of spaces and tabs, and so on.
+For example, we can calculate the length of the text, we can understand if it is a comment, we can find out if there is a mix use of spaces and tabs, and so on.

 AST Visitor Rules
 -----------------

-The majority of the existing rules implement ``AbstractASTVisitorRule``.
-It's powerful.
+The majority of the existing rules inherit ``AbstractASTVisitorRule`` class.
 It follows the `visitor pattern <http://en.wikipedia.org/wiki/Visitor_pattern>`_.
 In our rules, we only write methods for the type of nodes that we are interested.
-For example, when we want to inspect a if statement, we should write
+For example, when we want to inspect all if statement, we should write

 .. code-block:: c++